Čukarica | Belgrade Neighborhood's Names

 The southeastern extension of Ban's hill, informally bordered by Petra Martinovića Street, Beogradski Bataljon Street, Kneza Višeslava Street, and Blagoja Parovića Street, is named after the legendary restaurant "Golf"which has been a symbol of this part of Belgrade and Košutnjak in general for decades.
 Practically part of Ban's Hill, the Golf Settlement stands out with its characteristic residential buildings of more recent date, surrounded by plenty of greenery.

-Golf Settlement
+Golf naselje

 Golf Settlement (PHOTO: Boris Filipović)